Applicants for an Israel Program Scholarship are:

 - Those who identify as Jewish.

 - Those who plan to participate in an educational Israel program for a minimum of 10 days.

 - In seventh grade or older, with a permanent address in the five-county Greater Philadelphia area or must belong to a synagogue or attend a Jewish congregational school or Jewish day school in the five-county area.
 These counties include Bucks, Chester, Delaware, Montgomery, and Philadelphia.
-In addition, students who attend Jewish Day School in Greater Philadelphia but live outside of the five-county area may apply for aid for their day school sponsored Israel trip.

-- Those who are full-time college students or younger at the time of the program and not self-supporting (i.e. they can be claimed as a dependent on a parent/guardian tax return), are eligible for a maximum scholarship of $3000 for a long-term program (3 weeks or more) or $1500 for a short-term program (up to 3 weeks)
+- Those who are full-time college students or younger at the time of the program and not self-supporting (i.e. they can be claimed as a dependent on a parent/guardian tax return), are eligible for a maximum scholarship of $2000 for programs 46 days or more, $1000 for programs of 22-45 days, and $500 for 10-21 day programs.

 - A maximum award will not exceed 50% of the cost of program (exclusive of travel and other costs).

 - Eligible expenses include the tuition or cost of an organized program.
-Housing and transportation are not considered program costs for this purpose.
+Housing and transportation, including airfare, are not considered program costs for this purpose.
 Eligible programs include formal Israel experiences through an approved provider or an approved program of study.
-IPSAF is not used for expenses associated with independent travel or Aliyah.

 Applications are considered as we receive them and while funds remain.
 Prospective applicants, therefore, are encouraged to apply early in the year.
 (Our fiscal year is September through August.)